-For media inquiries regarding Foundation program areas and grantmaking, please email Andrew Kolbenschlag, Interim Director of Communications and Public Affairs.
+For media inquiries regarding Foundation program areas and grantmaking, please email rachael.kagan [at] blueshieldcafoundation.org (Rachael Kagan), director of communications and public affairs.

 One in five women who become homeless in California flee their homes to escape violence and escalating abuse by an intimate partner, a new analysis of a statewide survey has reported.

 Research indicates that an estimated 20 percent of health outcomes are linked to medical care; the remaining 80 percent stem from socioeconomic, environmental, and behavioral factors referred to as social drivers of health (DOH).
 These factors — such as homelessness, food insecurity, and exposure to intimate partner violence — are associated with chronic illness, mental health issues, acute hospitalizations, and high health care costs and disproportionately impact communities of color.

 Three evaluation leaders, including our very own Chief Evaluation and Strategy Director, Ana Jackson, share how they are fostering more equitable approaches to evaluation to ensure they are putting the people they serve at the center of their work.

 Our grantees' work to end domestic violence is echoed in first-ever national plan to end gender-based violence.